 By law, anyone who has been injured due to another party’s negligence has the right to take legal action to recover compensation for their injuries.
 Many of these personal injury claims arise as a result of car accidents caused by negligent drivers.

 If you are seriously injured in a car accident that was not your fault, you may be entitled to compensation for your current and future medical expenses, lost wages, pain and suffering, and more.
-A New Port Richey car accident attorney can help you fight for the compensation you deserve.
+A Tampa personal injury attorney can help you fight for the compensation you deserve.
 But will you have to pay taxes on the compensation you are awarded for your car accident injuries?
 Keep reading to learn the answer to this question and more.

 Is Car Accident Compensation Taxable?